deveshgupta30/croc-python-gui/README.md

 ## Upcoming Plans

-1. Integrate receive functionality directly into the GUI.
+1. Integrate receive functionality directly into the GUI.<br>
 ~~2.
 Implement automatic installation of croc if it's not available on the system.~~ Implemented

 ## Contributing